 Hernia Mesh Lawsuits, on the other hand, are individual lawsuits.
 Even if they are certified as a mass tort or multidistrict litigation, any settlement or verdict reached is unique to each individual case.
 For example, when Ethicon agreed to settle between 2,000 and 3,000 lawsuits involving its transvaginal mesh products, the settlement was not divided equally among the plaintiffs.
 Instead, those who suffered the most damages were awarded the most money in the settlement.

-The lawyers at Hood National Law Group are currently accepting Hernia Mesh cases in the following states:
+The lawyers at National Injury Help are currently accepting Hernia Mesh cases in the following states:

 C-Qur Hernia Mesh MDL